On this page

 The obligation to report energy-saving measures does not apply to:

-- organisations that need an all-in-one permite for physical aspects (category C)
+- organisations that need an all-in-one permit for physical aspects (Activities Decree type C companies)

 - companies or organisations whose installations participate in the European Emission Trading System (EU ETS)

-- companies or organisations whose installations participate in the covenant of Several Year Agreements for Energy Efficiency Meerjarenafspraken energie-efficiëntie (MJA3) (in Dutch)
+- companies or organisations whose installations participate in the covenant of Long-Term Agreements for Energy Efficiency (Meerjarenafspraken energie-efficiëntie, MJA3) (in Dutch)

 Is your company obliged to comply with an EED (Energy Efficiency Directive) energy audit?
 Then you had to report by 5 December 2019 which measures you have taken.
 This could also be done via RVO.nl’s ePortal (eLoket).